 - $3,325 to Friends of Leesburg Public Arts

 - $950 to VSA of Loudoun

 Art Exhibits on Town Property

 - Leesburg Town Exhibit Hall, 1st Floor, 25 West Market Street

-- Current Exhibit - Oil Paintings by Jill Perla of Round Hill, Virginia, on display through May 31, 2017.
+- Current Exhibit - Photography by Kyla Jenkins, on display through August 31, 2017.

 For more information about showing your art in this exhibit hall, please review the following:

 - Leesburg Town Hall Exhibit, 2nd Floor, 25 West Market Street - This hall features rotating artwork by Loudoun County Public School students

 - Current Exhibit - Creighton's Corner Elementary School in Ashburn, VA, on display through October 15, 2017.

 - Thomas Balch Library, 208 West Market Street